 Ukyo Asahina is the second son, and he’s a successful lawyer.
-He does the cooking and cleaning around the condo, and he’s also the one who’s mostly likely to help the younger members of the family with their homework.
+He does the cooking and cleaning around the condo, and he’s also the one who’s most likely to help the younger members of the family with their homework.

 Kaname Asahina is the third son, and he’s a monk with a womanizing nature.
-He has no qualms flirting with Ema.
+He has no qualms about flirting with Ema.

 Hikaru Asahina is the fourth son, and he’s a cross-dressing novelist.
-He ‘s more of an observer than an actual participant most of the time, and he keeps a chart called “Brothers Conflict” to keep track of the odds of his various brothers getting together with Ema.
+He‘s more of an observer than an actual participant most of the time, and he keeps a chart called “Brothers Conflict” to keep track of the odds of his various brothers getting together with Ema.

 Tsubaki Asahina is one of a set of triplets, and he’s a voice actor with a cheeky attitude.
 He’s one of the brothers who develops feelings for Ema, which causes a strain with Azusa.

 Azusa Asahina is another member of the set of triplets.
 He’s a voice actor like Tsubaki, although he’s calmer in demeanor than Tsubaki.
 Azusa also develops feelings for Ema, and he and Tsubaki end up getting into a bit of contest to see who can win her over first.